 - Work in a quiet area, doing one thing at a time.

 - Create a good routine every day and include exercise, eating a balanced diet and getting enough sleep.

 - Write things you need to remember in a notebook with dividers.
 Write different kinds of information - like assignments.

 The mainstay of ADHD treatment is pharmacotherapy.
 Counseling is also helpful along with medication to improve ability to focus and organize.
 For adults, stimulants and antidepressants are the medications most often used.

 What To Do If You Think You Have ADHD?

 ADHD is diagnosed after thorough testing, usually by a psychologist or psychiatrist.
 To start the evaluation process, students may call 785-864-9507 to make an appointment with a Watkins Health Services' physician, or call the Nurse Helpline at 785-864-9583.
-Disability Resources provides a list of other area professionals who can do ADHD evaluations.
+Student Access Services provides a list of other area professionals who can do ADHD evaluations.
 Students should check with their insurance carrier to determine which providers would be covered for an evaluation.

 The guidelines for WHS to initiate a treatment plan, or continue an existing plan for medication have been developed by the WHS medical staff, the KU Office of Student Disability Services, and KU Counseling and Psychological Services.
 These guidelines include:

 - The student must present copies of at least two diagnostic tests done as part of an adult evaluation (examples: WAIS III; Woodcock-Johnson III Cognitive and Achievement Test; Connor AD/HD Rating Scale; Connor Symptom Checklist for Adult ADD)

 - A comprehensive diagnostic evaluation at age 15 yrs. old (or older) including: